Rarotonga Adults-Only Itinerary: 3 Days© CookIslandsPocketGuide.com

 Bar and Dining Recommendations

 For drinks with friends or your loved one, the beach bars have an awesome vibe, such as Shipwreck Hut or the classy Sunset Bar of OTB.
-Wilson’s Beach Bar is always a fun time and even has a menu of Cuban cigars, should you be so inclined.
+Castaway Beach Bar serves island-style food, cocktails, and snacks with beachside seating, happy hour, and free WiFi.

 Finally, if you’re looking for a party, hop on one of the “party buses” taking you around the bars and clubs of the island, returning you to your accommodation at the end of the night.
 Find out more in The Ultimate Guide to Rarotonga Nightlife + Happy Hour List.